Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Feature based data and interpretability

 \subsection{Theoretical guarantees in the feature-based setting}

 We now prove theoretical guarantees for the tangle algorithm in the feature-based setting.
-As ground truth model we use a mixture of Gaussians.
-All theoretical results are based on the pre-processing with access parallel cuts as outlined above.
+As a ground truth model, we use a mixture of Gaussians.
+All theoretical results build on the pre-processing with axis-parallel cuts.